Sponsored by: Bequest from the estate of Peter and Emily Reinhardt

 - The scholarship recipient should not hold any other Griffith University academic scholarship that serves the same core purpose.

-- The 2019 scholarship is valued at $10,000 per year, paid in two equal instalments after the census date in Trimester 1 and Trimester 2 only.
-The maximum value of the scholarship is dependent on the length of the degree for which the scholarship had be awarded;
+- The 2020 scholarship is valued at $10,000 per year, paid in two equal instalments after the census date in Trimester 1 and Trimester 2 only.
+The maximum value of the scholarship is dependent on the length of the degree for which the scholarship had been awarded;

 - $30,000 for the 3 year Bachelor of Music degree